anhdung237/chimp_project/README.md

 8. When running feature file, cucumber will notify the steps which are missed.
 We only copy and paste these steps into appropriate step file

 ==================== Create the page object ====================
 9. Follow this link http://webdriver.io/guide/testrunner/pageobjects.html to understand how to create page object pattern by WebdriverIO.
-We will use ES6.
+We will use ES6
-10. Create main page "page" into pages folder
+10. Create main page "page" into pages folder.
+Notice the last command of page.js is "module.exports = page;" instead of "module.exports = new page();" to avoid the error "TypeError: Super expression must either be null or a function, not object"
-11. Create the child pages such as: loginPage.js and mainPage.js
+11. Create the child pages such as: loginPage.js and mainPage.js.
+The last command should be "module.exports = new loginPage();"
 12. In the child page, for example: loginPage.js, we will extend page by below:
     12.1.
 Require page by command var page = require('./page')
         12.1.1. ./ means current folder